 Weiss, Sebastian: The Seasons

-SATB and Piano or Jazz Quartet (piano, drums, acoustic bass, tenor saxophone) or String Orchestra with Jazz Quartet
+SATB and Piano or Jazz Quartet or Jazz Quartet and Strings.
+Vocal Score.

 Original jazz composition by Sebastian Weiss.
 Sebastian’s music is not only cleverly put together and well-written for the voice it is also accessible for choirs at all levels.
 The whole piece is constructed in a way that allows for a flexible ensemble.
 While the choir stands at its centre, the accompaniment can be a single piano, a jazz quartet or a string orchestra with jazz quartet.

-Full score and instrumental parts are available on request.
+Full score and instrumental parts available on request.

 Note: This title was formerly published by English Philharmonia.

 Whilst trying to stay clear of jazzy stereotypes, Sebastian has incorporated the idea of jazz in the choice of ensemble and in the harmonic language, by creating room for improvisation and by giving the performers some freedom to fill out the parts to their own taste, as would be common in jazz.